-A discussion with Alice Xu, Manager, Connected Community, City of Toronto, Mohamed Elmi, Director of Research, Diversity Institute, Ryerson University, and Nivedita Lane, Manager of Community Development and Partnerships, Humber College, with introductions by Ben Rogers, Dean Seneca Innovation, Seneca College and Nasir Kenea, Chief Digital and Infrastructure Officer, George Brown College.
+A discussion with Alice Xu, Manager, Connected Community, City of Toronto, Mohamed Elmi, Director of Research, Diversity Institute, Toronto Metropolitan University, and Nivedita Lane, Manager of Community Development and Partnerships, Humber College, with introductions by Ben Rogers, Dean Seneca Innovation, Seneca Polytechnic and Nasir Kenea, Chief Digital and Infrastructure Officer, George Brown College.

 The second session in the Pre-Summit Discussion Series introduced Technology, Innovation & Equity - the key themes driving the City of Toronto's work with academic partners towards understanding and addressing the impacts technology has on equity and how policy and innovation could bridge the digital divide.

 CivicLabTO Discussion Series: Climate Change and Green Recovery